EU red-flags Israel's Givat Hamatos settlement

 And Netanyahu was still threatening to annex parts of the West Bank in future, Borrell said.

-"Israel's annexation plans still need to be abandoned, not suspended temporarily, but abandoned, abandoned altogether," the EU top diplomat said.
+"Israel's annexation plans still need to be abandoned, not suspended temporarily, but abandoned, abandoned altogether," the EU's top diplomat said.

 "There will never be peace and stability in the region [Middle East] without a comprehensive settlement of the [Arab-Israeli] conflict," he said.

-Israel recently made history by agreeing to normalise relations with Gulf Arab states Bahrain and the United Arab Emirates as well as with Sudan.
+Israel recently made history by agreeing to normalise relations with Gulf Arab states Bahrain and the United Arab Emirates (UAE), as well as with Sudan.

-There "maybe more" such deals in future, Borrell said, amid speculation over Netanyahu's recent trip to Saudi Arabia.
+There "may be more" such accords in future, Borrell said, after Netanyahu also visited Saudi Arabia.

 And they "could have a positive effect on ... regional stability," Borrell added.

-But Europe did not believe the Israel-Arab accords reflected a deep reconciliation, he indicated.
+But Europe did not believe the Israeli-Arab accords reflected a deep reconciliation, he indicated.

-They "reflected a transactional rather than transformative approach," Borrell said.
+They "reflected a transactional rather than a transformative approach," Borrell said on Tuesday.

-"The UAE and Bahrain have never been at war with Israel, so to call them 'peace deals' might be an exaggeration," he said.
+"The UAE and Bahrain have never been at war with Israel, so to call them 'peace deals' might be an exaggeration," he said, referring to some MEPs' views on the so-called Abraham Accords.

-"Maybe this strategy reflects a deeper polarisation in the Arab world, where mostly Sunni Arab states consider Iran along with political Islam as a more serious threat in the region and are thus more likely to enter into cooperation with Israel," he added.
+"Maybe this strategy reflects a deeper polarisation in the Arab world, where mostly Sunni [Muslim] Arab states consider [Shia Muslim] Iran along with political Islam as a more serious threat in the region and are thus more likely to enter into cooperation with Israel," he added.

-Bahrain got access to US F-35 fighter-jet technology as part of the transaction, Borrell noted.
+Bahrain got access to US F-35 fighter-jet technology as part of its transaction, Borrell noted.

-And Sudan got off the US terrorism list, unlocking foreign investment, he added.
+And Trump got Sudan got off the US terrorism list, unlocking foreign investment, he added.